 Weeds is a big problem in the potato farming business.
 Weed control is very important for the growth of potatoes.
 There are many ways to control weeds, but the most common methods used are spraying chemicals and burning them.

 You will also get plenty of support from experts in this regard.
-Or remove weeds with hand in case of low infestation 25days after planting in plain areas and 40-45days in hilly areas when crop attained the height of 8-10cm.
+Or remove weeds by hand in case of low infestation 25 days after planting in plain areas and 40-45 days in hilly areas when the crop attained a height of 8-10cm.

 Diseases and Pests: